gSchool/quick-check-20170113/README.md

 # Quick Check

-- For this pop quiz, feel free to use your editor/repl.it to write your answer.
+- For this pop quiz, feel free to use your editor/repl.it to write and VERIFY your answer.
 - Paste your answer into the appropriate place below when you are done.
 - Your answer MUST work in the examples provided